Sabrinas Organizing

 Sort those "like" items!

-One by one, place the items in the appropriate category.
+One by one, place each item in the corresponding category.
 It will present itself in this process if you need to add or subdivide a group.
-You may have to modify the sorting process while doing the work because doing it clarifies how the process will work most efficiently.
+You may need to modify the sorting process during the work to optimize its efficiency.
 Be flexible in your system.
-If you get stuck, ask a family member or friend what they think of the process.
-A fresh look at your work will make the system work even better.
+If you get stuck, ask a family member or friend for their thoughts on the process.
+A fresh look at your work will make the system even more effective.

 Need accountability while going through your decluttering and sorting process, check out my Virtual Organizing Service!